 If you have a child that is resistant to writing, like one of mine, this product is easy to adapt.
 Rather than rewriting sentences to fix them, just have the child edit the printed sentence.
 Or, if the child types, have them type the sentence correctly.
 You can also allow the child to dictate answers as applicable.
 CLICK HERE to read about 4 ways to adapt curricula for reluctant writers.

 I liked the Daily Language Review Grade 4 book so much, I bought the grade 2 book for one of my other children.
 Like Daily Math Practice and Daily Reading Comprehension, I feel like Daily Language Review is a top quality Evan-Moor product that I will use for all of my children going forward.
 I highly recommend using Daily Language Review to provide regular practice of grade level language skills.
+CLICK HERE to download a free sample of Daily Language Review to try before you buy.

 CLICK HERE to go to Evan-Moor’s website to learn more or to purchase Daily Language Review.